Nik-Mouz/nikolas-mouzourides-website/blogs/HTTP Headers/blog.md

 but I found that the [framework my website uses](https://nikmouz.dev/blog/creating-nikmouz-dot-dev/), Gatsby, relies on inline JS and CSS in the name of performance.
 This is problematic when setting this header.
 There is an issue raised on Github [here](https://github.com/gatsbyjs/gatsby/issues/10890).
-I did also notice there was a plugin available for Gatsby which claims to generated hashes for inline scripts and styles which I may look at in the future.
+I did also notice there was a plugin available for Gatsby which claims to generate hashes for inline scripts and styles which I may look at in the future.

 ## Conclusion